Isle of Wight Academy is an independent, non-sectarian co-educational college preparatory day school that was founded in 1967.

 The course of study in grades K-7 includes arithmetic, English, health, reading, science, social studies, and writing.
-In K-7 enrichment programs are offered that include art, band, pep band, computers, music, physical education, world studies, library, and study skills.
+In grades K-7, enrichment programs are offered that include art, band, pep band, computers, music, physical education, world studies, library, and study skills.
 Grades kindergarten through fourth are taught in self-contained traditional classrooms and grades five through seven are departmentalized.

 In the upper school, college preparatory program electives are offered in English, Spanish, French, science, computer science, social studies, and fine arts.
 The traditional approach to education is practiced in the classrooms.
 Teachers strive to diversify instruction to meet the individual needs of students.
 Curriculum and books are evaluated periodically and updated as needed.

 In the upper school, advanced placement and dual credit courses are offered to our, 10th, 11th and 12th grade students.
 These courses are currently offered in the subject areas of biology, U.S. History, government, English, Spanish, French, Oceanography, computer applications, multimedia and yearbook.
 On average, 77% of the sophomores, 79% of the juniors, and 71% of the seniors are enrolled in one or more of these courses.

 Isle of Wight Academy maintains the following extracurricular activities: student cooperative organizations (lower and upper school), national and national junior honor societies, French club, Spanish club, science club,Key club, History club, debate team, scholastic bowl team, forensics club, band, drama club, Regional Battle of the Brains team, Envirothon team, and Science Bowl team.
 The school sponsors a student yearbook.
 The school sponsors the following varsity and junior varsity sports: football, basketball, volleyball, baseball, softball, soccer, golf, and winter and fall cheerleading.